Anomalous Hall conductivity and quantum friction: Summary and concluding remarks

-Presented view to the origin of the Hall current enhancement suggests that all scattering events affects all conductivity components but with different efficiency.
+Presented view to the origin of the Hall current enhancement suggests that all scattering events affect all conductivity components but they do so with different efficiency.
 Electrons flowing along the voltage drop are subjected to dissipative processes which can be characterized by a relaxation time $\tau_e \propto \lambda_e$ determining longitudinal conductivity.
 On the other side the enhanced Hall current decreases with disrupting the effective wave interference responsible for the coupling between current paths.
-Corresponding relaxation time $\tau_{qf} \propto \lambda_{qf}$ can thus be substantially different from $\tau_e$.
+Corresponding relaxation time $\tau_{qf} \propto \lambda_{c}$ can thus be substantially different from $\tau_e$.
 Temperature dependent inelastic scattering of electrons by phonons and magnons is destroying phase coherence but its effect to $\tau_e$ is weaker.
 This is consistent with existence of the intrinsic Hall conductivity plateau.
-Also an increase of the diffusion scattering of electrons at sample surfaces gives rise to the much larger suppression of $\tau_{qf}$ than $\tau_e$ as observed on high conductivity Ni samples. \cite{Xu} Ratio of the electrical and thermal conductivity components has been studied for pure Fe and Si or Co doped samples. \cite{Shiomi} In the limiting case of vanishing temperature where residual resistivity dominates the validity of the Wiedemann-Franz law has been confirmed for ratios of diagonal as well off-diagonal components.
-It indicates that elastic scattering affect all components by the similar way and the much shorter $\tau_{qf}$ is proportional to $\tau_e$.
-On the other side the more complicated relation between both times can be expected for inelastic scattering.
+Also an increase of the diffusion scattering of electrons at sample surfaces gives rise to the much larger suppression of $\tau_{qf}$ than $\tau_e$ as observed on high conductivity Ni samples. \cite{Xu} Ratio of the electrical and thermal conductivity components has been studied for pure Fe samples\cite{Shiomi} doped by Co and Si.
+In the limiting case of vanishing temperature where residual resistivity dominates the validity of the Wiedemann-Franz law has been confirmed for ratios of diagonal as well off-diagonal components.
+It indicates that elastic scattering affect all components in a similar way and the much shorter $\tau_{qf}$ is proportional to $\tau_e$.
+On the other side a more complicated relation between both times can be expected for inelastic scattering.
 Unfortunately, there are not enough experimental data for full understanding of the electron transport in the high conductivity regions.
 Further detail investigations of scattering effects in this regime is thus desired.
-Especially the dependence of the anomalous Hall conductivity on the stripe width can help to understand the evolution of the quantum friction effect in real systems.
+A better understanding of the distribution of the enhanced Hall current across stripe and the possible dependence of the measured Hall conductivity on the sample width can help to map the evolution of the quantum friction effect in real systems.